ciao-mpe/pos/README.md

 Configure
 --------------------------------------------------------------------------------------------------
-In this application all configurations are writes in the config.php (system/config/config.php)
+In this application all configurations are written in the config.php (system/config/config.php)

 1. app => url is the main url for the application ( ex: http://localhost:8080/pos/' )
 2. if your using mysql then you have to add mysql database credentials to the config.php and change 'db' => 'type' into mysql